AdrKacz/IA-SMA-Sort/README.md

   return
 ```

-If there is empty cell to move on, it chooses one at random.
+If there is an empty cell to move on, it chooses one at random.

 ```python
 # Move